RJohnPaul/EchoNews/README.md

 4. Commit with clear, descriptive messages (`git commit -m "Implemented enhanced summarization algorithm"`)
 5. Push to your fork and submit a detailed pull request

+## Updates
+ - Modified and Boosted the API fetching speed from 13.82 s to 4 - 6 s (approx)

 ## Why Not Try on Collab?

 - There is a [ML-Model](https://colab.research.google.com/drive/1PkJF65fwN8w_OoccX2jg0o1P8Cjzp6ah?usp=sharing) which is in google collab and can be used to test the model